Partial reps are one of the most powerful tools you can use to build muscle mass and strength.

-In this comprehensive guide I will teach you everything there is to know about how to build muscle mass and strength with partial reps.
+In this comprehensive guide I will teach you everything there is to know about how to build size and strength with partial reps.

-Partial reps involve performing your repetitions through an abbreviated range of motion.
 Powerlifters often use exercises such as board presses, pin presses, block pulls and rack pulls to build strength by overloading the top half of an exercise.
-On the other hand bodybuilders love to perform partial reps in the bottom or stretched position of their exercises to build muscle mass.

 The bottom line is partial reps can help you build muscle mass and strength faster than full range of motion lifts alone.